moogacs/docs.buf.build/docs/introduction.md

     manner, organizations often struggle with distributing their Protobuf files and stubs.
 This creates substantial overhead, and often requires a dedicated team to manage the process.
 Even when using a build system like [Bazel](/build-systems/bazel.md), exposing APIs to external customers remains problematic.

-  - **The tooling ecosystem is limited**: Many user-friendly tools exist for REST/JSON APIs today. but mock server generation, fuzz testing, documentation, and other daily
-    API concerns are not widely standardized or user friendly for Protobuf APIs.
+  - **The tooling ecosystem is limited**: Many user-friendly tools exist for REST/JSON APIs today.
+On the other hand, mock server generation, fuzz testing, documentation, and other daily API concerns are not widely standardized or user friendly for Protobuf APIs.
 As a result, teams regularly reinvent the wheel and build custom tooling to replicate the
     JSON ecosystem.

 ## Buf is building a modern Protobuf ecosystem